ofolis/discord-sabacc/readme.md

 # discord-sabacc

-A Discord bot that allows users to play Kessel Sabacc.
+A Discord bot that allows users to play [Kessel Sabacc](https://starwars.fandom.com/wiki/Kessel_Sabacc).
 This is the version of Sabacc played in the Star Wars Outlaws videogame.

+**PLEASE NOTE:** Version 1 does not have shift tokens.
+Obviously it's still fully playable, but that mechanic isn't implemented yet.

 ## Setup